 Space requirements: In the absence of a designated nursing mother room, you will need to use your best effort to identify a space on your floor, in your building, or a nearby building that can meet several key needs of a nursing mother.
 The room must provide a clean, private, comfortable space with an electrical outlet.
 Privacy can be ensured by installing a lock or a screen or curtain; a sign outside the door is a nice addition as well.
 The space should provide a comfortable chair and a table for the breast pump.
 Easy access to a sink with running water and paper towels is essential for the employee to wash her hands and clean the equipment.
 The breast milk will have to be refrigerated during the day.
 If you have a refrigerator on the premises it would be generous to provide space for the bottles.
 On the other hand, nursing mothers often carry cold packs for personal storage of expressed milk and can be asked to do so.

 During Academic Year 2007-2008, the Child Care Initiatives Fund established three private spaces near Washington Square Park for nursing mothers.
+A private space is also available in Brooklyn.
 For information on locations and to register, please see the LiveSmart website www.nyu.edu/employees/life-wellness/child-elder-care.html.